 For keeping the string ball ends in place, fixed bridges feature narrow holes that allow only for the string to pass through.
 These are found either at the bridge tailpiece itself or on the back of the instrument’s body.
 Once in place, the string then goes over the saddle, along the fretboard, and all the way up to the tuning pegs on the headstock.

-One of the advantages that often go unmentioned about fixed bridges, is how simple it is to restring guitars that feature them.
-This is a particularly useful fact for beginners, as it will likely make their lives easier when trying to change a set of strings and tune them up.
+One of the advantages that often go unmentioned about fixed bridges is how simple it is to restring guitars that feature them.
+This is particularly useful for beginners, as it will likely make their lives easier when trying to change a set of strings and tune them up.

 Intonation fixes are also easier to carry out on fixed bridges, by adjusting the saddle position with a simple screwdriver.
 In short, fixed bridges are easier to deal with and tend to provide superior stability.